bradloudis/redux-feedback-loop/README.md

 # FEEDBACK FORM

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md

 ## Description

-_Duration: 2 Weekend Project_
+_Duration: Weekend Project_

 Creating a feedback form using the full stack.
+The feedback is collected over 4 views.
+In a separate review page, the feedback information is displayed along with a submit button.
+Clicking the submit button saves feedback to the database.

 ## Screenshot

 ## Installation

-1. Create a database named `prime_feedback`,
+1. Create a database named `prime_feedback`
 2. The queries in the `data.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
 The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
-We recommend using Postico to run those queries as that was used to create the queries,
+We recommend using Postico to run those queries as that was used to create the queries
 3. Open up your editor of choice and run an `npm install`
 4. Run `npm run server` in your terminal
 5. Run `npm run client` in your terminal